Refer to Commercial Filming & Photography for information on filming in the park.

 Special Use Permits

-Special events are activities, such as weddings, memorial services, pageants, spectator attractions, entertainment, ceremonies, automobile/motorcycle club rallies, organized tours or rides, large group camps or rendezvous, which fall under the category of privileges.
+Special events are activities, such as weddings, memorial services, pageants, scattering of ashes, entertainment, ceremonies, automobile/motorcycle club rallies, organized tours or rides, large group camps or rendezvous, which fall under the category of privileges.
 Special events differ from public assemblies and public meetings in that the latter activities are rights protected by the First Amendment.

 The authority for the management of special events in a national park site can be found in Title 16, U.S. Code and Title 36, Code of Federal Regulations, 2.50.